 For better or worse, drug testing has become commonplace in the United States.
 People are subject to drug tests by employers, pain management doctors, law enforcement officials and others for a multitude of reasons.
 And the consequences of failing a drug test can be catastrophic for some.

-So it’s no surprise that one of the most frequently asked questions about CBD oil is whether it can cause a positive drug test.
+So it’s no surprise that one of the most frequently asked questions about CBD is whether using it can cause a positive drug test.
 This is an important question given the potential ramifications so it deserves an honest answer.
 Especially since there is a fair amount of inaccurate information out there about this topic.

 That may sound extreme but it’s the honest truth.
 Now to clarify, the risk in most cases is low.
 Not everyone tests positive.
-In fact, most successfully pass a drug screen even after prolonged use.
-But just as you accept some risk every time that you get behind the wheel of a car, there is always going to be some risk of a positive drug test with every CBD oil product.
+In fact, many users successfully pass a drug screen even after prolonged use.
+But just as you accept some risk every time that you get behind the wheel of a car, there is always going to be some risk of a positive drug test with every CBD product.

-With that out of the way, let’s answer some of the most commonly asked questions about CBD oil and drug testing.
+With that out of the way, let’s answer some of the most commonly asked questions about CBD and drug testing.